fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

-Let's add support in the reducer for the action <i>INIT\_NOTES</i>, using which the initialization can be done by dispatching a single action.
-Let's also create an action creator function _initializeNotes_.
+Let's add support in the reducer for the action <i>INIT\_NOTES</i>, the initialization of which can be done by dispatching a single action.
+Let's also create the action creator function _initializeNotes_.

 ```js
 // ...